 that provide critical and often unique technical support capabilities to ACVP laboratories

 and other laboratories within the NCI and NIH, and to extramural investigators.

-The Quantitative Molecular Diagnostics Core (QMDC), under Dr. Michael Piatak,
+The Quantitative Molecular Diagnostics Core (QMDC), formerly under Dr. Michael Piatak,

 Jr., develops and applies state of the art quantitative

 PCR and RT PCR methods for quantitative analysis of specific DNA and RNA species

 relevant to retrovirology and AIDS studies, emphasizing NHP models.
 The QMDC is